ciphermenial/ciphermenial.github.io/_posts/2026-05-15-incus-oci-immich.md

 - vector

 #### Redis/Valkey
 I bind my Valkey server to all available interfaces.
-I then use ACLs to allow connections to the Valkey.
+I then use ACLs to allow connections to the Valkey container.
 This means you need to set the following in the `/etc/valkey/valkey.conf`

 ```bash